gengdy1545/PAN/README.md

 ### 4. Launch the Application

-In local **deamon** mode, the application stays running and triggers the task automatically according to pan.schedule.cron.
+In local **daemon** mode, the application stays running and triggers the task automatically according to pan.schedule.cron.

 ```bash
 # Start in foreground